 Race with WAi in Pangyo!

-The concept for this year’s WAi Championship was clear: “F1.”
-F1 is the world’s premier motor racing series—a sport where success depends not merely on speed, but on the interplay of the driver’s judgment, the car’s performance, and the team’s strategy.
+The theme of this year’s WAi Championship was clear: “F1.”
+F1 is the world’s premier motor racing series—a sport where success depends not just on speed, but on the interplay of the driver’s judgment, the car’s performance, and the team’s strategy.

 In this championship, our team members were the “racers” and WAi was the “machine.”
-As each of us raced along our respective career tracks,we turned our experiences with WAi over the past year—and our plans for its future development—into a single race.
+As we raced along our respective career tracks,we turned our experiences with WAi over the past year—and our plans for fine-tuning it—into a single race.

-The key to this competition wasn’t so much about who understood AI better, but rather about exploring how the experience we’ve gained through our work could synergize with AI’s responses, and identifying areas where we could improve WAi to take it in a better direction.
+The key to this competition wasn’t so much about who understood AI better, but rather about exploring how the experience we’ve gained through our work could synergize with AI’s responses, and identifying areas where we could improve WAi to make it even better.

 Preliminary Round START! – 9 Days of Daily Conversations with WAi